 Tenured faculty members must serve 6 years at New York University in order to be eligible to apply for a sabbatical leave.
 Following 12 semesters of service, tenured faculty are eligible to apply for a one semester of sabbatical leave at full pay or one academic year at ¾ pay.
 Alternatively, faculty members may choose to apply for a one semester of sabbatical at ¾ pay after 6 semesters.
 Sabbatical leaves cannot be “banked” or “deferred without prejudice” unless acceptable justification is provided to FAS Academic Appointments and approved by the Dean and the Provost’s Office.

 As with all leaves, the timing of the sabbatical must be approved by the Chair.
 It is the expectation of the Dean's Office that no more than 1/5th of continuing departmental faculty will be on leave in any given academic year.
 Specific course coverage plans must be included with each request.

-- Requests for sabbatical leaves for either or both terms of Academic Year 2019/2020 must be submitted by Friday, October 26, 2018.
+- Requests for sabbatical leave for either or both terms of Academic Year 2020/2021 must be submitted by Friday, November 1, 2019.
 Please visit FAS Academic Appointments for instructions.
 Leaves should be justified on grounds of enhanced scholarly performance, and are not automatically granted.
 Chairs should give careful consideration to the impact of leaves on meeting the needs of the instructional program of the department.

 - At times, a coincidence of proposed leaves could affect a department adversely.
 In such circumstances the Chair will have to negotiate a staggered schedule.
 It may not be possible to replace a faculty member on leave with an adjunct or visitor, so please plan with that caution in mind.